 Like all individual plant constituents – in this case the resin, gum and essential oil from frankincense – all have different biochemical combinations than their original source.
 To help illustrate this point with a hypothetical case study, let's say that next week scientists discover boswellic acids (BAs) are dangerous for pregnant women.
 This would mean that frankincense resin would be contraindicated, whereas frankincense essential oil would be completely safe because BAs are not found in essential oils.

 This is why it is common for some people to be allergic to cinnamon powder or citrus fruits, but do very well with cinnamon and citrus essential oils.
-With that said, certain precautions would be wise and one of the best lists I can find (from a reputable source) of oils to avoid during pregnancy, during labor and while breastfeeding is from NAHA.
+With that said, certain precautions regarding essential oils and pregnancy would be wise and here is a list of oils that you will want to avoid altogether or use caution when pregnant nursing.
 (2)

 |Essential Oil||Latin Name|